isidorosp/lido-docs/docs/guides/node-operator-manual.md

 This tool will automatically split the keys into chunks and submit the transactions to your wallet for approval.
 Transactions will come one by one for signing.
 Unfortunately, we cannot send a large number of keys in a single transaction.
 Right now, the chunk size is 50 keys, it's close to the limit of gas per block.

 Connect your wallet, click `Validate` button, the interface would run required checks.
-And than click `Submit keys` button.
+And then click `Submit keys` button.

 We now support the following connectors: